amazon-archives/sagemaker-containers/README.rst

 Creating a container using SageMaker Containers
 -----------------------------------------------

+Here we'll demonstrate how to create a Docker image using SageMaker Containers in order to show the simplicity of using this library.

 Let's suppose we need to train the following training script, named train.py using TF 2.0 in SageMaker: